Academic Information

 Traditional semester programs have the following course withdrawal policy:

-- A withdrawal from a course during the first two weeks of the term will not appear on the transcript.
+A withdrawal from a course during the first two weeks of the term will not appear on the transcript.

-- A withdrawal after the first two weeks through the ninth week of the term will be noted with a "W" (withdrawal) grade on the transcript.
+A withdrawal after the first two weeks through the ninth week of the term will be noted with a "W" (withdrawal) grade on the transcript.

-- A withdrawal after the ninth week and before final exams will be noted with a "WF" (withdraw failing) grade on the transcript.
+A withdrawal after the ninth week and before final exams will be noted with a "WF" (withdraw failing) grade on the transcript.

-In rare circumstances, a student may be granted a hardship hiatus or withdrawal, given when a debilitating medical, psychological condition or family emergency makes it necessary for them to withdraw from all of their non-graded courses and get the off-campus support/help necessary to their return as a student.
-To be considered, the student should apply to the dean of students or their designee within a week of the anticipated withdrawal, providing written documentation of the condition.
-Under hardship-hiatus status, the student will receive a "W" in all non-graded classes for the term, and financial officers will determine charges to be paid, based on the current Tuition and Fee Refund Policy.
+Matriculated day students seeking a hardship hiatus or hardship withdrawal should apply to the dean of students or their designee within a week of the anticipated withdrawal, providing written documentation of the condition.
+Under a hardship status, the student will receive a "W" in all non-graded classes for the term, and financial officers will determine charges to be paid, based on the current Tuition and Fee Refund Policy.
 A hold will be placed on the withdrawing student's account until reinstatement criteria are met and reinstatement is approved by the dean of students or their designee.
 Hardships will not be granted after the Friday before finals week, and no hardships are granted during the January term.

-Reinstatement Process following a Hardship Hiatus
+Reinstatement Process following a Hardship Hiatus or Hardship Withdrawal

-Students should contact the dean of students or their designee when they are ready to request reinstatement.
+Students should contact the appropriate dean or their designee when they are ready to request reinstatement.
 Students must provide documentation that demonstrates their readiness to return to academic work and, if applicable, a residential environment.
 The student will also create a reinstatement plan outlining strategies and/or support systems that will provide the best possible opportunity for success.
-The student will be restricted from enrolling in courses until these materials are provided and reinstatement is approved by the dean of students or their designee.
+The student will be restricted from enrolling in courses until these materials are provided and reinstatement is approved by the dean of students or their dean's designee.

 Official Withdrawal from Whitworth University

 Students who have completed at least one semester at Whitworth are eligible to take a leave of absence for up to one academic year and to return without reapplying for admission.
 This leave, known as a hiatus, allows students to maintain their access to Self-Service and their Whitworth email accounts while they are away.
+To be placed on an official hiatus from Whitworth University, a student must complete the electronic hiatus form and submit it for processing.

 This option is designed to encourage students to explore areas of study outside their majors.
 Students may choose to take one P/NC course each academic year at Whitworth.
-Core/Worldview Studies courses, courses in the student’s major or area of concentration, and education courses are excluded from this option.
+Courses in the student’s major and education courses are excluded from this option.
 Students may elect to take PE activity courses Pass/No Credit.
-A grade of Pass will be assigned in a P/NC course on the basis of a grade of “C” or higher.
-A grade of No Credit will be assigned in a P/NC course on the basis of a grade of “C-” or lower.
+A grade of "Pass" will be assigned in a P/NC course on the basis of a grade of “C” or higher.
+A grade of "No Credit" will be assigned in a P/NC course on the basis of a grade of “C-” or lower.
 Once a P/NC has been declared, it is irreversible.
 Check the academic calendar for the deadline to declare P/NC.
 NOTE: If students never attend or stop attending a class in which they have declared a P/NC, they will receive a "WW" grade and not the No Credit grade; the "WW" grade equates to unofficial withdrawal from the class.

 Step-Up Policy